Fit as a Mama Bear

 There are a lot of options out there when it comes to ab exercises better than sit ups or crunches.

-Strategic core strengthening exercises will give you the biggest bang for your buck in terms of low back pain, performance, and strength (these plank alternatives are a great place to start).
+Strategic core strengthening exercises will give you the biggest bang for your buck in terms of low back pain, performance, and strength (these plank alternatives and this core stability exercise is a great place to start).

 These ab exercises train your body to work as a whole and improve functionality.
 Then, when you're ready, grab a set of gliders and REALLY fire up those abs!